 For him, the real payoff is the ability to share energy information and benchmark performance to motivate future energy-saving efforts throughout the City government.
 About a quarter of the City’s portfolio is under some level of remote control.
 The rest of the buildings have local controls for energy management.

 The largest energy consumers are the water treatment facilities, including a reclaimed water facility.
 There are also two recreation centers with indoor pools, and two without.
 There are six fire stations, and two golf course facilities (clubhouse/restaurant).
 Other properties include City Hall, Public Safety, and Municipal Services.
 Similar use facilities offer valuable benchmarking and comparison opportunities.
-EnergyCAP offers benchmarking charts and reports based on building primary use.
+EnergyCAP UtilityManagement offers benchmarking charts and reports based on building primary use.

 Ochtera is implementing monthly facility reports to help managers respond to energy management issues in their buildings.
 The City’s irrigation system offers a unique benchmarking opportunity, since some irrigation meters are on a usage-based rate and others are on a fixed rate.
 Comparisons provide valuable data for maximizing cost savings for the City.
-EnergyCAP is providing summary reporting on the big picture of City utility use for the first time in the City’s history.
+EnergyCAP UtilityManagement is providing summary reporting on the big picture of City utility use for the first time in the City’s history.

-With EnergyCAP, the City of Westminster’s energy management program is paying off with more efficient and automated business processes and practices.
+With EnergyCAP UtilityManagement, the City of Westminster’s energy management program is paying off with more efficient and automated business processes and practices.
 The software RFP process provided a valuable education in energy savings opportunities for primary stakeholders in this municipal government.
 Faulty assumptions about energy are being challenged and corrected.
-The Westminster EnergyCAP implementation process suggests that an active energy manager committed to using utility bill tracking as an integral part of an ongoing energy management initiative can realize short term and long term energy savings.
+The implementation process suggests that an active energy manager committed to using utility bill tracking as an integral part of an ongoing energy management initiative can realize short term and long term energy savings.

 Thanks to Thomas Ochtera, Energy Coordinator for the City of Westminster, for his assistance in preparing this Case Study.